FAQ (Frequently Asked Questions) About Your Tour of Brooklyn (or Beyond)

 As a good introduction to the history and feel of Brooklyn, I recommend Brooklyn 101 or Brooklyn 202.
 For more of the buzz, consider Williamsburg or Greenpoint (and, if you have more time, combine them).

 The Lower East Side helps explain the huge wave of Eastern European Jewish immigration, the construction of a "usable past," and the complicated legacy of urban renewal.
-To understand today's immigrant New York, Jackson Heights and Sunset Park are best.
+To understand today's immigrant New York, Jackson Heights in Queens and Sunset Park in Brooklyn are the significant neighborhoods.

 I strongly recommend that you not try to see several far-apart neighborhoods in one short visit (as some travel guide articles misleadingly suggest!) but rather aim at clusters of neighborhoods relatively close together.